yangyangangela/determine_cascade_sizes/cascade_model/readme.txt

   proctime: the time separation between two consecutive failures, it has the same length as process and the first ntrigger numbers are zero.

-GenInfo: a struct of general information of the power grid system
+GenInfo: a struct variable with the following fields providing general information on the power grid system being analyzed:

   ng: number of generators